From the horse’s mouth

 - Sleeping bag liner - silk, cotton or fleece - adds an extra layer

-- Pyjamas or tracksuits or thermals for sleeping in
+- Pyjamas or tracksuits or thermals for sleeping in.

 Other useful items

-- Swimsuit - for swimming/bathing in rivers
+- Swimsuit - for swimming/bathing in lakes

 - Headtorch or small torch for moving around camp at night - bring spare batteries and bulbs